Signatory Authority and Legal Name for Sponsored Programs at Indiana UniversitySPA-11-013

 This policy applies to all Indiana University faculty, staff and students involved in the development or submission of documents related to externally funded sponsored programs.

-It is the policy of Indiana University that all formal proposals and documents related to externally funded sponsored programs be properly signed by a designated official and be made out to Indiana University.
+It is the policy of Indiana University that all formal proposals and documents related to externally funded sponsored programs be properly signed by a designated official and be made out to The Trustees of Indiana University.

 Reason for Policy